-What if all my team are on work experience or on a school trip?
+What if all my students are on work experience or on a school trip?

-Many schools do debating with students who are often out of school on trips, at open days or on work placements.
-For this reason, we advise that you check in advance and make sure that the dates of your debates do not clash.
+Many schools do debating with their students who are often out of school on trips, at open days or on work placements.
+For this reason, we advise that you check in advance with the co-ordinator in your school and make sure that the dates of your debates do not clash.
 If a date does clash, follow the change of date procedures.
 Remember we need two weeks notice to change a date!